PvdBerg1998/hfml_data_preprocessor/README.md

 ---

 **You should not manually access these generated files.** Information about the generated file structure is stored in `metadata.json` in `json` format.
-This is meant to simplify further postprocessing by providing information about every generated file.
-Instead of manually extracting files, it should be done by making use of this metadata and an additional postprocessing script.
+This is meant to simplify further post-processing by providing information about every generated file.
+Instead of manually extracting files, it should be done by making use of this metadata and an additional post-processing script.
 For this reason, additional measurement metadata ("tags") can be defined in `Settings.toml` per file.
 The amount of information in the `metadata.json` includes:
 - A list of all variables
 - A sorted set of all user defined tags